greenpau/caddy-auth-portal/README.md

 Please see other relevant plugins:
 * [caddy-auth-jwt](https://github.com/greenpau/caddy-auth-jwt)

-Please show your appreciation for this work and :star2: :star2: :star2:
+Please show your appreciation for this work and :star: :star: :star:

 Please ask questions either here or via LinkedIn.
 I am happy to help you! @greenpau